jmpatel2113/aws-capstone-1-project/README.md

 6. Created the IAM role for textract permissions and wrote the lambda function code for extracting details from ID and comparing it with customer input details + update dynammdb table & sns notification accordingly
 7. Created the lambda function that mimics a third-party DL/ID validation service and it is invoked by an HTTP API that is created using Amazon API Gateway.
 8. Created SQS queue to process the messages asking for license/ID validation that is done through a mock 3rd party service
+9. Decoupling the lambda function code into 4 smaller function codes, so that it can run in an asynchronous manner, instead of 1 function running it synchronously.
+This allows me to debug and maintain the workflow/code in an easier way.